airbus-cyber/graylog-plugin-alert-wizard/src/web/coding_conventions.md

 Coding conventions
 ------------------

-* to define components, prefer class rather than createReactClass
+* to define components, prefer createReactClass rather than class (to avoid problems with binding of this)
-* for method definition use => notation systematically (to avoid problems with the binding of 'this')
+* avoid ternary operator (condition?expression1:expression2)